clux/facemaulers/deities/dahaka.md

-(timelord changes card, s/kraken/prison/ card) shuffles deck of cards maybe he didn't draw the madness card, he just got old, senile on island played with by umberlee he was madly in love with hjarka but then 200y in the past hans was a simp
+(timelord changes card, s/kraken/prison/ card) shuffles deck of cards maybe he didn't draw the madness card, he just got old, senile on island

-choice:
-- card swap (and she lives), but he has to end chronomancy
-- he does nothing, god does nothing (or something worse, hjarka gets locked in too) in both ways he is resurrected can threaten to change card to send her back (figure 8 cycle, one half: hans's sad cycle, hjarka's sent back cycle, next iteration, party see an old hjarka and she gets killed) do they roll with that? offer still only for 1mo, after that "i know how your cycle ends, offer ends here"

-intention:
-doesnt want spoilers, and reacts out of proportion, borderline evil

-at the end of campaign, dahaka shows him the alternate end of hans prove that they the cycle

-- Tell me.
-When did you learn about chronomancy.
-- The dragon hoard that you stole, do you know where it came from?
-- The gold that you got, what did you do with it?
-- it's possible that you should not exist depending on what you did with that gold
-- The only way to end this, is to cut the source of the magic
-  * wizards who uses it, wipe their memory, destroy the knowledge

-### Lines
-Chronomancy was never intended to exist.
-It was extracted from the powers of mystra during the fall of the netherese.
-I hoped severing the connection with them would be enough to release that energy, but the knowledge lived on.
-Dragon Hoard:
-- Chronomancy has non-sensical effects on the multiverse.
-Someone takes something from the future, and brings it to the past; that item now exists in a time loop.
-It must end up in the location in the future to be stolen, yet has no concrete origin.
-It breaks the original creation, and shoe-horns the universe into a pocket with no real history.
-- Where did the gold come from?
-No one knows anymore, our position in the multiverse is severed from the universe where the gold had a real origin.
-- Spent gold?
-Well, that gold has to find its way back.
-The universe will conspire to do so, but it becomes ever more strangely deterministic.

-Paradoxical Summons: ok as long as you complete it.
-If you break it, you cause another paradox elsewhere.
-Hans:
-- One loop that started since your time on Grundsgryn, is a mage called Hans.
-- The universe conspired to bring him back in time to guide you to unwind cycles, causing you to disperse the gold in locations that would eventually be hoarded by `Nihilanth`
-- His wild magic makes him more susceptible to the deterministic influence of Chronomancy
-- (they can maybe see Hanir and Hjarka helping Hanir cleanse himself through umberlee)
-- (he jokes about it and departs, but it's not working for him, he voyages to [[moray]] to try to get Wish access, ties in with his desire to get the Wish card)
+played with by umberlee
+he was madly in love with hjarka but then 200y in the past hans was a simp

 ### Selune / Kavaki Epilogue?
 kavaki and selune dating